 Centering Prayer is a method of silent prayer that prepares us to receive the gift of contemplative prayer, prayer in which we experience God’s presence within us, closer than breathing, closer than thinking, closer than consciousness itself.
 This method of prayer is both a relationship with God and a discipline to foster that relationship.
 (Contemplative Outreach)

 The relationship aspect of Centering Prayer makes it a good spiritual practice for beginners on the mystical path.
-It prepares them for actual contemplation practice, which is a process of growing in intimacy with God, and the deeper stages and states of meditation.
+It prepares them for actual contemplation practice, which is a process of growing in intimacy with God — in the inner realization of oneness and truth, — and the deeper stages and states of meditation.

-The following are the guidelines prescribed by Fr.
-Keating in the Centering Prayer brochure.
+The following are the Centering Prayer guidelines prescribed by Fr.
+Keating in the Centering Prayer informational brochure and guide.

 - Choose a sacred word as the symbol of your intention to consent to God’s presence and action within.